 - Elevate the barbell overhead by fully extending your arms while breathing out.

-- Hold the contraction for a second and lower the barbell back down to the starting position by inhaling.
+- Hold the contraction for a second and lower the barbell back to the starting position by inhaling.

 - Repeat for the desired number of repetitions.